 Clinical & Other

-This track offers training at the following primary sites: Metropolitan Children's Services Clinic, The Infant Team Clinic, and Tulane University Hospital and Clinic, including Tulane Hospital Behavioral Health Clinic.
+This track offers training at the following primary sites: Metropolitan Children and Youth Services Clinic, The Infant Team/Parenting Education Program, and Tulane University Hospital and Clinic, including Tulane Hospital Behavioral Health Clinic.
 These sites and the clinical training acquired at each are discussed in detail below.

 Paula Zeanah, Ph.D. is the primary supervisor for the pediatric psychology internship rotation.
 In addition, the intern will work with the medical director of the inpatient Pediatric Psychiatry Inpatient Consultation-Liaison service.
 Because of the complex nature of the medical conditions of the children served, the intern must work closely and collaboratively with the pediatric and child psychiatric staff and trainees and within the multidisciplinary teams to provide coordinated patient care, staff support, and education (liaison activities).
 Supervision for T-CARD is provided by Lisa Settles, Psy.D., a clinical psychologist with expertise in diagnosis and treatment of children with autism.
 Over the course of the internship, the intern is expected to become more independent in providing clinical and liaison services.